 While we were very impressed with what the the iPhone XS, the iPhone XS Max, and the iPhone XR have had to offer, we can't wait to see what's around the corner with the iPhone XI.
 After all, Apple knows the competition keeps on getting fiercer.

 New iPhone 2019 (iPhone 11): launch date and price

-You don't have to be a modern-day, Cupertino-based version of Sherlock Holmes to work out that the new iPhones are going to be with us in September 2019.
+You don't have to be a modern-day, Cupertino-based version of Sherlock Holmes to work out that the new iPhones will be with us in September 2019.
 That's the month that Apple always launches its handsets, and the iPhone 11 should be no different.

 Don't expect the pricing to change to much: Apple currently charges £999/$999 and up for the flagship, £1,099/$1,099 and up for the bigger flagship, and £749/$749 and up for the cheaper model.
 If anything, the top-end phones will get more expensive and the budget phone will drop a little in price.